 In the early 1980s, Ben Simhon returned to her mother's home in Jerusalem and participated in a writing workshop run by Yehuda Amichai.
 Her first publication appeared in the noted journal Akhshav in 1983; three of her books were published during her lifetime, and a fourth, which she prepared for publication, a few years after her death.
 Toward the end of her life, the poet, off her medication, told friends she was on her way to New York to marry Bob Dylan.

 Ben Simhon's mental illness, like that of her near contemporary Yona Wallach, does not reduce the tremendous grasp of social reality and human power relations that she expresses in her poetry.
-In January 2015, the Haaretz newspaper published in its literary supplement a letter Ben Simhon wrote in 1985 or 1986 to Israel Prize poet laureate MEIR WIESELTIER, who emigrated from Russia to Israel as a child.
+In January 2015, the Haaretz newspaper published in its literary supplement a letter Ben Simhon wrote in 1985 or 1986 to Israel Prize poet laureate MEIR WIESELTIER, who emigrated from Russia to Israel as a child, and who had in the 1970s led a university poetry workshop in which she participated.
 While the letter and the poem share sexual as well as castle imagery and discussion of a particular man, one doesn't have to assume that a deluded Ben Simhon really desires Wieseltier (or Bob Dylan).
-The letter writer is in fact completely clear about her awareness that the established poet does not want her; but the real problem is that he does not want her poetry.
-She's been published but he hasn't bothered to read it.
-The poem and letter express a desire for recognition by the dominant literary canon, coded in sexual metaphors.
+Perhaps the poem and letter express a desire, distorted by illness, for recognition by the dominant literary canon, coded in sexual metaphors.

 On July 2, 1996, Miri Ben Simhon was run over by a truck late at night on a country road outside the farm community of Petahya in central Israel, in an accident that may have been a suicide.